wapplegate/dynamo-keyval-resource/README.md

 # Dynamo Keyval Resource

 This resource stores key/value pairs similar to the "keyval" resource, however, it persists the key/value pairs in DynamoDB so they are not lost when pipelines are destroyed.
 This also allows values set in one pipeline to be used in another.
-This resource is written in C# and uses .NET 8 AOT so the image is as small as possible.
+This resource is written in C# and uses .NET 8 AOT to make the image as small as possible.

 [![dockeri.co](https://dockerico.blankenship.io/image/wapplegate/dynamo-keyval-resource)](https://hub.docker.com/r/wapplegate/dynamo-keyval-resource)